MiahDrao97/iter_z/README.md

 ### `alloc()`
 Allocate the iterator for storage purposes or to create a clone.
 Returns the concrete type `Iter(T).Allocated`, but unlike the iterable sources, this is not a true implemention of `Iter(T)`.
-It's merely a holder of the allocator that created the clone and the resulting `*Iter()`.
+It's merely a holder of the allocator that created the clone and the resulting `*Iter(T)`.
 Be sure to call `deinit()` to free the memory.

 There are two functions in `VTable(T)` that this method leverages: One to create the clone and another to deinitialize the clone.